 - 1/2 cup sesame seeds

-Turn the dough out onto a lightly floured work surface and knead for about 4 minutes, dusting with flour only 1 tablespoon at a time as needed to make a smooth and soft dough.
+Turn dough out onto a lightly floured work surface and knead for about 4 minutes, dusting with flour only 1 tablespoon at a time as needed to make a smooth and soft dough.

-Gently deflate the dough.
-Turn the dough out onto a lightly floured work surface.
+Gently deflate dough.
+Turn dough out onto a lightly floured work surface.
 Grease or parchment-line a baking sheet.
-Divide the dough into 12 equal portions.
+Divide dough into 12 equal portions.
 Shape each into a tight round ball and place each ball seam side down and at least 2 inches apart on the baking sheet.
 Use a second baking sheet rather than crowd the rolls.
 Flatten each ball with your palm.
 Cover loosely with plastic wrap and let rise until puffy, about 20 minutes.